vovaberdi/courseApp/README.md

 Digital Signature Integration: Users can digitally sign their training completion records, adding an extra layer of authenticity to their certifications.
 The digital signature feature ensures the legitimacy of the certificates.

 Automated Certificate Generation: Upon successful completion of the training program, Certified Heights automatically generates a professional PDF certificate.
 This feature eliminates manual certificate preparation, saving time and effort.

+Automatic Certification Delivery: After generating the certificate, Certified Heights takes a step further by automatically sending the certification via email to the student's registered email address.
+This seamless process ensures that users receive their certifications promptly.

 User-Friendly Interface: The frontend of Certified Heights is built using React, offering an intuitive and user-friendly interface.
 Navigating through the app is easy, and the design provides a pleasant user experience.